 At first, whooping cough has the same symptoms as the average cold:

 You may also have diarrhea early on.

 Because the cough is dry and doesn't produce mucus, these spells can last up to 1 minute.
-Sometimes it can cause your face to briefly turn red or purple.
+Sometimes, it can cause your face to briefly turn red or purple.

+Most people with whooping cough have coughing spells, but not everyone does.
 Infants may not make the whooping sound or even cough, but they might gasp for air or try to catch their breath during these spells.
 Some may vomit.

 When the bacteria get into your airways, they attach to the tiny hairs in the linings of the lungs.
 The bacteria cause swelling and inflammation, which lead to a dry, long-lasting cough and other cold-like symptoms.

 Can adults get whooping cough?